-ntil recently, many of the topics discussed in this handbook were known throughout the security community as "threat intelligence."
-However, because the term threat intelligence has become so closely associated with information about direct threats to traditional IT systems, informed experts now use "security intelligence" to include that information, plus additional details about risks related to areas such as third parties, brand presence on websites and social media platforms outside of the corporate network, risks to physical assets around the globe, and more.
+- Explore the role of threat analysts - See how conversations in underground communities present opportunities to gather valuable intelligence - Examine use cases for applying knowledge about attackers to security activities ntil recently, many of the topics discussed in this handbook were known throughout the security community as "threat intelligence."
+However, the term threat intelligence has become closely associated with information about direct threats to traditional IT systems.
+We now use "intelligence for security teams," or just "intelligence" to include that information, plus additional details about risks related to areas such as third parties, brand presence on websites and social media platforms outside of the corporate network, risks to physical assets around the globe, and more.